 - 1. Locate the CD containing the video card drivers. - 2.
-After the PC powers up, follow the onscreen instructions to install the drivers.
+After the PC powers up insert the CD into the optical player, launch the CD, and follow the onscreen instructions to install the drivers.

 The onscreen instructions may be slightly different depending on the make and model of card you've installed.
 You will usually be offered the option of searching for drivers or installing from media.
-When prompted, insert the CD into the CD drive and install the drivers.
+It is usually advisable to download the install the latest drivers from the manufacturer's site, if available.

-- 3. When prompted, restart the PC. - 4.
+- 3. When prompted, remove the driver disc and restart the PC. - 4.
 After the PC reboots, right-click anywhere on the Desktop. - 5.
-Click Properties. - Click the Settings tab.
-6 - 7.
-In the Screen Resolution box, configure the setting for the desired resolution. - In the Color Quality box, use the drop-down menu to select the desired color quality in bits.
-8.
+Click Properties. - 6.
+Click the Settings tab. - 7.
+In the Screen Resolution box, configure the setting for the desired resolution. - 8.
+In the Color Quality box, use the drop-down list to select the desired color quality in bits.

-Before performing this portion of the task, read the monitor and video card documentation and make sure the hardware and software support the desired settings.
+Before performing this portion of the task, read the monitor and video-card documentation and make sure the hardware and software support the desired settings.

-- 9 Click the Advanced button. - 10.
-Under DPI Setting, use the drop-down menu to select the desired refresh rate. - 11.
-In the Compatibility box, click the Apply the New Display Settings without Restarting radio button. - 12.
+- 9. Click the Advanced button. - 10.
+Under DPI Setting, use the drop-down list to select the desired refresh rate.

+- 11. In the Compatibility box, click the Apply the New Display Settings Without Restarting radio button. - 12.
 Click OK to close the Advanced dialog box. - 13.
 Click OK to close the Display Settings box.